Discover never before heard recordings from Louis Armstrong's personal collection

 The Louis Armstrong Legacy Series:

-Recently Dot Time Records reached an agreement with the Louis Armstrong Educational Foundation to release four albums of previously unreleased music from the Louis Armstrong Archive.
+Recently Dot Time Records reached an agreement with the Louis Armstrong Educational Foundation to release four albums of previously unreleased music from the Louis Armstrong Collection.
 During the next two years these albums will be released on CD, Vinyl and Digital platforms.

 The Collector's Edition

 In addition to the regular releases, available in stores, we are also offering a Limited Collector's Edition featuring, exclusive packaging and a 20-page booklet written by Ricky Riccardi - Director of Research Collections for the Louis Armstrong House Museum and author of best selling book “What A Wonderful World.”
-This booklet also contains rare photo material held in the Louis Armstrong Archive.
+This booklet also contains rare photo material held in the Louis Armstrong Collection.

 Vol 1 "The Standard Oil Sessions" is now on sale for the special price of $25 and will ship 1 May 2017